Looking at new values for the future of sustainable fashion and design

 - Angeliki Giannakidou, Director of the Ethnological Museum of Thrace

 - 3QUARTERS, Upcycling fashion and accessories brand

 - Christopher Brellis, Designer

 - Shedia Art, Chris Alefantis, Editor in Chief of Shedia Street paper

-Descriptions of the workshops are available in the ‘Documents’ section below.
+The Agenda and Workshop descriptions are available in the ‘Documents’ section below.

 For further information, please contact us: